osteele/add2anki/README.md

-# Langki — add language study cards to Anki
+# add2anki — add language study cards to Anki
 A CLI tool to add language learning cards to Anki, with automatic translation and audio generation.

 Currently supports English to Mandarin Chinese translation with audio generation using three providers: